TREC-RAG/trec-rag.github.io/docs/about.md

 title: "What is TREC RAG?"
 ---

+## RAG Topics Released

+The RAG topics have now been released and can be found here:
+- RAG 2024 Topics (301 in total): [topics.rag24.test.txt](/assets/txt/topics.rag24.test.txt)

+We look forward to your submissions!

+## Overview

 Our white paper will be released soon!

 The [(TREC)](https://trec.nist.gov/) **R**etrieval-**A**ugmented **G**eneration Track is intended to foster innovation and research within the field of retrieval-augmented generation systems.
 This area of research focuses on combining retrieval methods - techniques for finding relevant information within large corpora with Large Language Models (LLMs) to enhance the ability of systems to produce relevant, accurate, updated and contextually appropriate content.